alexalexyang/hayat/README.md

 - This is not a stable product yet.
 It will probably take anywhere between now and 2021 to become truly usable and secure unless I get an injection of $$$.

+# Installation

+The program is in two parts:

+## The /anteroom page

+You'll probably need help for this one.
+You'll need to embed anteroom.html in an iframe or something anywhere on your own website.
+Replace "secret_key_here" in `token` with the organisation name you registered with.

+This allows you to maintain your own branding (that is, after I figure out how to let you use your own CSS without introducing security risks).

+## The rest of it

+There's no installation for the rest of the program.
+Register yourself as manager of your organisation at /register/org.

+Once you register and log in, you can invite other members of your staff to join at /invite.
+Set whether or not the invitee should be Manager or Staff.
+An email with a one-time-only link to a registration page will be emailed to the invitee.

+Managers get to delete the entire organisation, including all staff.
+So, be careful.

 # Todos

+## Priority
+- Add heartbeat to keep chats alive.
+- Figure out how to tell the difference between an empty chatroom and if users are just being quiet.

 ## UX
 - Add navbar/links to essential pages.
+  - Show only links necessary to each user, eg: don't show login to consultant already logged in.
 - Add button to remove chat tab and close websocket.
 - Add separate div so consultant can continue to refer to client's profile.